Learning Resources, Inc. v. Trump: Lower court history

 Multiple lawsuits were filed in wake of Trump's Liberation Day tariff announcement, but the V.O.S.
 Selections was one of the first filed and had progressed the farthest; James Fanelli of The Wall Street Journal said "Other challenges have been filed in the court and in federal district courts around the country, but the V.O.S. case is front and center so far."
 In addition to Learning Resources and V.O.S.
 Selections, there were other similar lawsuits.
-In April 2025, twelve states led by Oregon filed a similar suit within the Court of International Trade, arguing that Trump did not have the authority to use the IEEPA to set tariffs.
-The states' case was consolidated with that from the Liberty Justice Center.
+In April 2025, twelve US states led by Oregon filed a similar suit in the Court of International Trade, arguing that Trump did not have the authority to use the IEEPA to set tariffs.
+The states' case was consolidated with that of the V.O.S.
+Selections' case.

 These cases do not challenge another route for the president to set tariffs under Section 232 of the Trade Expansion Act, which allows the president to establish tariffs in the interest of national security.
 Trump has used this during his second administration to set tariffs on aluminum and steel imports, among other goods.